-Default Tracking Restrictions - Defines the type of tracking that will be available, by default.
+The Default Tracking Restrictions setting defines the type of tracking that will be available, by default.
 To enable a tracking type, select Enable.
 To disable, but still display the tracking type, select Disabled.
 To disable and hide a tracking type, select Hidden.